 F. Tukey boxplots of broad-sense heritability (H2) estimates.
 Each dot corresponds to an H2 estimate after subsampling three replicate measures.

 Figure 2.
-Multiple QTL are Associated with Variable Propionate Sensitivity Among C. elegans Strains
+Multiple QTL are associated with variable propionate sensitivities among C. elegans strains

 (A) Normalized L1 survival in the presence of 100 mM propionate for 132 wild C. elegans strains.
 L1 survival percentages were normalized by dividing each strain measurement by the maximum L1 survival percentage of all strains.
 Error bars show the standard deviation of replicate strain measurements.

-(B) Manhattan plot from single-marker association mapping for the L1 survival percentage after propionate exposure.
-Each point represents an SNV [has this been defined?] that is present in at least 5% of the assayed wild population.
+(B) A Manhattan plot from marker-based GWA mapping for the L1 survival percentage after propionate exposure is shown.
+Each point represents an SNV that is present in at least 5% of the assayed wild population.
 The genomic position in Mb, separated by chromosome, is plotted on the x-axis and the -log10(p) for each SNV is plotted on the y-axis.
 SNVs are colored red if they pass the genome-wide Bonferroni-corrected significance (BF) threshold, which is denoted by the gray horizontal line.
-SNVs are colored pink if they pass the genome-wide Eigen-decomposition significance (ED) [do we use this abbreviation anywhere?] threshold, which is denoted by the dotted gray horizontal line.
-The genomic regions of interest surrounding the QTL that pass the BF indicated in cyan.
+SNVs are colored pink if they pass the genome-wide Eigen-decomposition significance threshold, which is denoted by the dotted gray horizontal line.
+The genomic regions of interest surrounding the QTL that pass the BF threshold are indicated in cyan.

-(C) Manhattan plot from SKAT burden mapping for L1 survival after propionate exposure.
-Each point represents a gene and is colored red if it passes the genome-wide BF threshold.
+(C) A Manhattan plot from gene-based GWA mapping for L1 survival after propionate exposure is shown.
+Each point represents a gene and is colored red if it passes the genome-wide BF threshold (gray line).
 The genomic position in Mb, separated by chromosome, is plotted on the x-axis and the -log10(p) for each gene is plotted on the y-axis.

 Figure 3.
-Chromosome V Near-Isogenic Lines do not Recapitulate Propionate Resistance
+Chromosome V near-isogenic lines do not recapitulate the chrV right QTL effect

-(A) Chromosome V genotypes of near-isogenic lines (NILs) generated between BRC20067 and DL238.
-Blue corresponds to the DL238 genotype and pink corresponds to the BRC20067 genotype.
+(A) Chromosome V genotypes of near-isogenic lines (NILs) generated between BRC20067 (pink) and DL238 (blue).
+The dotted lines denote the QTL region of interest from the marker-based GWA mapping.

-(B) Tukey box plots of the L1 survival phenotypes of each NIL and parental strains is shown on the x axis.
+(B) Tukey box plots of the L1 survival phenotypes of each NIL and parental strains are shown on the x-axis.
 Each dot represents a replicate L1 survival measurement.
 The red dotted line represents the mean L1 survival of the parental BRC20067 strain.

 Figure 4.
-Variation in glct-3 Underlies Differential Propionate Sensitivity in C. elegans
+Variation in glct-3 underlies differential propionate Sensitivity in C. elegans

-(A) Box plot showing normalized L1 survival in response to 100 mM propionate supplementation for strains carrying the two different glct-3 alleles [should we indicate gene rather than protein in figure?
+(A) Box plots showing normalized L1 survival in response to 100 mM propionate supplementation for strains carrying the two different glct-3 alleles [should we indicate gene rather than protein in figure?
 I know Gly indicates the protein but I think we use the gene throughout, definitely in Figure 4B].
-Each dot represents strain.
+Each dot represents a strain.

 (B) Tukey box plots of the L1 survival of each CRISPR-edited and parental strain upon supplementation of 100 mM propionate.
 Each dot represents a replicate L1 survival measurement.